NewViewNewBeginning/Project-03-Code-Institute/README.md

 ### Validators Testing
 --------------------------------------

 The code has been tested by running it through the PeP8.
-Almost all of the errors that have been encountered were due to trailing whitespaces or either too many or not enough blank lines.
+All of the errors that have been encountered were due to trailing whitespaces or either too many or not enough blank lines.

 No errors were found during the final check.